lorniu/emacs-dropbox/README.md

 ### Dired Mode Operations

 When you open a remote Dropbox directory (e.g., `/db:/path/to/folder/`), it will be displayed in Dired mode.
-You can perform many standard Dired operations, which will be applied to your remote Dropbox files:
+You can perform many standard Dired operations, which will be applied to your remote Dropbox files. e.g.:

 - `D`: Delete the marked remote file(s) or directory.
 - `C`: Copie file(s) or directory between Dropbox and local